andreww/fox/DoX/Licensing.md

 DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE

+### Third-party code.

+In addition, FoX includes a random number library, written by [Scott Robert Ladd](http://www.coyotegulch.com), which is licensed as follows:

+!
+This computer program source file is supplied "AS IS".
+Scott Robert
+!
+Ladd (hereinafter referred to as "Author") disclaims all warranties,
+!  expressed or implied, including, without limitation, the warranties
+!  of merchantability and of fitness for any purpose.
+The Author
+!  assumes no liability for direct, indirect, incidental, special,
+!  exemplary, or consequential damages, which may result from the use
+!  of this software, even if advised of the possibility of such damage.
+!
+!
+The Author hereby grants anyone permission to use, copy, modify, and
+!  distribute this source code, or portions hereof, for any purpose,
+!  without fee, subject to the following restrictions:
+!
+!
+1. The origin of this source code must not be misrepresented.
+!
+!
+2. Altered versions must be plainly marked as such and must not
+!         be misrepresented as being the original source.
+!
+!
+3. This Copyright notice may not be removed or altered from any
+!         source or altered source distribution.
+!
+!
+The Author specifically permits (without fee) and encourages the use
+!  of this source code for entertainment, education, or decoration.
+If
+!  you use this source code in a product, acknowledgment is not required
+!  but would be appreciated.